Alphabetical List Of All Patterns

 - Resolve Objections

-Use the information revealed by an objection to identify ways to evolve proposals, agreements and actions to a good-enough state.
+Use the information revealed by an objection to identify ways to evolve proposals, policy and actions to a good-enough state.

 - Respond to Organizational Drivers